Historic Tunstall: The Brownhills Murder (1797)

 On February 12th, despite adverse weather conditions and low clouds, a bomber dropped thirteen canisters containing food near Longnor.
 Volunteers helped Police Sergeant Davenport carry the canisters to the village hall.
 They contained margarine, lard, sugar, cheese, bread and jam for the villagers and people living in neighbouring hamlets.

 The next day, another Halifax, piloted by Squadron Leader McIntyre, took off from Fairford with food for Butterton.
 Weather conditions had deteriorated overnight.
 Visibility was poor.
-People on the ground waiting for the food canisters to be dropped heard the aircraft’s engines but they could not see it.
+People on the ground, who were waiting for the food canisters to be dropped, heard the aircraft’s engines.
+They could not see the plane.

 Squadron Leader McIntyre flew low hoping to find the dropping zone.
 The plane’s engines cut out.
 There was an explosion, and the Halifax crashed near Sheldon Farm on Grindon Moor.
 Eight men were on board.
 Only one survived the impact.
 He was unconscious when rescuers pulled him out of the cockpit and died shortly afterwards.

 Among the dead was twenty-four-year-old Sergeant William Sherry from Clews Street, Burslem.
 Educated at Middleport School, he had been an army glider pilot before transferring to the Royal Air Force.
-While serving with the 1st Airbourne Division, William had fought at Arnhem, where he was wounded and captured by the Germans.
+William served with the 1st Airborne Division.
+He fought at Arnhem, where he was wounded and captured by the Germans.

 Note: A Hard Winter (1946-1947) is one of a series of articles written by Betty Martin before her death.
 Other articles from the series will be posted from time to time.